jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

-This last step of our action, starts by calling `canAddBlock()` as a way of checking _if_ we can add a new block to our game board.
+This last step of our action starts by calling `canAddBlock()` as a way of checking _if_ we can add a new block to our game board.

 <!-- prettier-ignore -->
 ```js